 Best for Photo Ops

 Near the start of the McKenzie River, two large cascades can be enjoyed on a 2.6-mile (4.2 km) loop trail.
-Sahalie Falls (pictured at top of page) is easy to access with a wheelchair-friendly path from the parking lot to the observation deck.
+Sahalie Falls is easy to access with a wheelchair-friendly path from the parking lot to the observation deck.
 From there, it is just 1 mile (1.6 km) past beautiful stretches of beautiful blue river to Koosah Falls.
 Each of these waterfalls is stunning.
 Follow the McKenzie River as it winds back towards the Eugene - Springfield metro area for more scenic moments along the river, hot springs and delicious stops on the South Willamette Valley Food Trail.

 Salt Creek Falls & Diamond Creek Falls